Passport & Entry Visa

-The Arrival-Departure Record, or Form I-94, is provided and required by the U.S. Customs and Border Protection (CBP) when exchange visitors arrive in the U.S. It is recommended that exchange visitors keep the I-94 stapled in their passports.
+The Arrival-Departure Record, or Form I-94, is provided and required by the U.S. Customs and Border Protection (CBP) when exchange visitors arrive in the U.S. The air and sea arrival I-94 form is now electronic, and the land border I-94 form is still paper.
 For more information, please click here.
+It is recommended that exchange visitors keep the paper I-94 stapled in their passports.

-REMINDER: When any of the above documents, except for the I-94, are renewed or change, please bring the updated document to ISSS or send a copy of the updated document to ISSS.
+REMINDER: When any of the above documents, except for the I-94, are renewed or changed, please bring the updated document to ISSS or send a copy of the updated document to ISSS.